-horticulture (SummitResponsibleSolutions.com) can also help reduce the incidence and spread of aphid-transmitted viruses.
+YRSO horticulture oil (Summit Responsible Solutions.com) can also help reduce the incidence and spread of aphid-transmitted viruses.
 It interferes with insect feeding which helps reduce the transmission of the virus by the insect.

 Lightweight horticulture oils have a minimal waiting period between the last application and harvest.
-Always check the label before using any product whether organic, natural or synthetic.
+Always check the label before using any product whether organic. natural or synthetic.
 You will find valuable information on the label, including application rates and directions to help you attain the best results.

 You may also find some added benefits when reviewing the label.
 Horticulture oils can help in managing powdery mildew on plants like beebalm, phlox, peonies and cucumbers.
-Some can be applied when plants are dormant to smother and kill overwintering mites and aphids as well as egg masses of pests like the gypsy moth.
+Some can be applied when plants are dormant to smother and lations are small and much easier to manage.